Red dirt music: Media

 The Red Dirt Radio Hour debuted on Tulsa radio KVOO (the "Voice of Oklahoma") on January 26, 2003.
 The show was hosted by Red Dirt Rangers John Cooper and Brad Piccolo, joined by station DJ Eric Wayne.
 Wayne was voted Oklahoma Red Dirt DJ of the Year in 2004 and again in 2005.
 Although leaving KVOO in 2008, today Eric Wayne continues writing for one of the top comedians in the country, acting as road/touring manager for another Top Comedian, as well as editing novels from one of the best selling authors in the nation.
 Although the Sunday evening show enjoyed success for five years, KVOO cancelled the broadcast abruptly in November 2007.
 Various factors seemed to influence the decision made by station owners.
 On August 2, 2009, after an absence of nearly two years, the show returned to KVOO and can be heard on Sundays from 9 pm to 10 pm.

-In 2007, students at Cameron University in Lawton, Oklahoma produced a documentary called North of Austin/West of Nashville: Red Dirt Music which was premiered at the University on July 24.
+In 2007, students at Cameron University in Lawton, Oklahoma, produced a documentary called North of Austin/West of Nashville: Red Dirt Music which premiered at the University on July 24.
 The title of the film refers to names often given to the region around Stillwater, Oklahoma.
 The students traveled more than 4700 miles, interviewing and recording musicians such as the Red Dirt Rangers, Bob Childers, No Justice, Johnny Cooper, Brandon Jenkins, Stoney LaRue, Cross Canadian Ragweed and others.
 "In this film, the musicians speak openly, honestly and passionately about this unique musical form born in the heartland of the southern plains.
 Void of the over-polished and superficial influences of today's music marketers, these musicians live the stories that they sing about while remaining true to themselves."
-A screening of the film also took place at the Crystal Theater in Okemah, Oklahoma on July 12, 2008, during the 11th Annual Woody Guthrie Folk Festival.
+A screening of the film also took place at the Crystal Theater in Okemah, Oklahoma, on July 12, 2008, during the 11th Annual Woody Guthrie Folk Festival.